Homeโ€บArticlesโ€บBest Ofโ€บBest Business Calculators

 ROI Calculator

 The ROI Calculator measures return relative to the cost of an investment, useful for comparing a proposed expense (new equipment, a marketing campaign, an expansion) against your minimum acceptable return before committing.
-It's most meaningful when comparing similarly-scaled options rather than as a single ranking number across investments of very different sizes.
+It works best when comparing similarly-scaled options rather than as a single ranking number across investments of very different sizes.

 Margin Calculator